Haunted attraction: History

-One of the first recorded purpose-built haunted attractions was the Orton and Spooner Ghost House, which opened in 1915 in Liphook, England.
+One of the first recorded purpose-built haunted attractions was the Orton and Spooner Ghost House, which opened in 1915 in Liphook in Hampshire, England.
 Closely resembling a carnival fun house, it was powered by steam.
 It still exists, in the Hollycombe Steam Collection.

 The background for the creation of the Orton and Spooner Ghost House might be seen in 18th- and 19th-century London and Paris, when literature, performances by magicians, spiritualists and psychics, as well as theatrical shows and attractions introduced the public to gruesome entertainment.
 In 1802, Marie Tussaud scandalized British audiences with an exhibition of wax sculptures of decapitated victims of the French Revolution, including King Louis XVI, Marie Antoinette, Robespierre and Jean-Paul Marat.
 Her exhibits exist today as the Chamber of Horrors in Madam Tussauds in London.
 In France, from 1897, the Grand Guignol theatre was scaring audiences with graphically staged horror entertainment.
 The Phantasmagoria show existed even earlier, but a well-known version in 1797 Paris was the Fantasmagorie, which made use of magic lantern projections and crude special effects.

 Halloween-themed haunted houses in America seemed to begin emerging during the Great Depression, about the same time as trick-or-treating.
 During the 1930s, 1940s and 1950s, it was common for magicians to use supernatural themes in their stage performances, which evolve into the tradition of a traveling ghost show, also referred to as a spook show or creep show, and incorporate comedy, displays of mentalism and theatrical special effects.
 During the 1950s these specialized shows were often performed as pre-show entertainment before screenings of popular horror movies.

 The Haunted Mansion opened in Disneyland on August 9, 1969, and was highly successful, soon gaining a single-day record of 82,516 guests.
 In 1973, Knott's Berry Farm began hosting its own Halloween night attraction, Knott's Scary Farm.
 Evangelical Christians became early adopters of alternative Halloween attractions; Jerry Falwell and Liberty University introduced one of the first "Hell houses" in 1972.